How to Install Void Linux

 Partition the Disk

 Now let’s start creating the disk layout partition table.
-If you are using a blank disk, cfdisk will ask you for a Label Type.
-Select gpt and hit Enter.
+If you use a blank disk, cfdisk will ask you for a Label Type.
+Select “gpt” and hit “Enter.”

 Partition the Disk